isa-pilpre/data-analysis-bellabeat/index.md

-# Data Analysis Project: Bellabeat
+# Analyzing Smart Device Data

-This is a data analysis project for Bellabeat, a company that sells fem-tech products for women’s health.
+This is a data analysis case study for Bellabeat, a company focused on fem-tech products for women's health.

 ## Table of Content: